Director of the Negotiation and Dispute Resolution Team

 Clint is also the Founder and Chairman of the Board at EMI Foundation, an education nonprofit that provides resources and fundraising for ADR education programs.
 Additionally he is the President of EMI Partners, an ADR firm that provides Mediation services as well as corporate Negotiation and Mediation training and coaching.

-Mr. Waasted is a graduate of Pomona College and UC Hastings.
+Mr. Waasted is a graduate of Pomona College and UC Law SF.
 When he is not furthering his mission to enhance focus on interest-based negotiation and dispute resolution, Clint enjoys music, photography, and traveling the world.

 University of California, Hastings College of the Law

 J.D., Negotiation and Transactional Law; Alternative Dispute Resolution